-"daily average" for releases of substances to air means the average of valid half-hourly averages over a calendar day during normal operation.
+"daily average" for releases of substances to air means the average of valid half-hourly averages or 10 minute averages for CO over a calendar day during normal operation.

 "dioxin and furans" means polychlorinated dibenzo-p-dioxins and polychlorinated dibenzofurans.